golang-module/dongle/README.md

 - [ ] Encryption and decryption by Rc6
 - [x] Encryption and decryption by Tea
 - [ ] Encryption and decryption by Xtea
-- [x] Encryption and decryption by Aes with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
+- [x] Encryption and decryption by Aes
-- [x] Encryption and decryption by Des with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
+- [x] Encryption and decryption by Des
-- [x] Encryption and decryption by 3des with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
+- [x] Encryption and decryption by 3Des
-- [x] Encryption and decryption by Rsa with PKCS1/PKCS8 version
+- [x] Encryption and decryption by Rsa
 - [ ] Encryption and decryption by Ecc
 - [ ] Encryption and decryption by Sm2
 - [x] Encryption by Sm3